PowerPoint and Presenting Stuff - Page 221 of 1226

 Filed Under: PowerPoint 2016

-We look at creating PowerPoint Outlines in Notepad for Windows, and using Microsoft Word 2016 for Mac.
-PowerPoint 2016 for Mac users can explore Smart Dynamic Guides and Inserting a Text Box.
-PowerPoint Online users can find out the differences between Text Placeholders and Text Boxes.
+PowerPoint 2016 for Windows users can learn how to Reset, Export, and Import QAT Customizations.
+PowerPoint 2016 for Mac will explore how to Edit Points for Shapes.
+And PowerPoint 2013 for Windows users can know more about Text Alignment.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.